-Warsaw constitutes an exception on UNESCO’s World Cultural Heritage List.
+The historic center of Warsaw constitutes an exception on UNESCO’s World Cultural Heritage List.
 It’s the only urban complex almost entirely reconstructed after the WWII total destruction.
 The careful reconstruction was so well done that the international community demonstrated its great appreciation through putting the historic city center of Warsaw on the list of the unique world heritage sites.

 The contemporary Warsaw is a big city, Poland’s capital and its cultural, scientific, educational and tourist center.
 It is also the seat of many important financial institutions and big companies.

 The small medieval settlement quickly developed to acquire its municipal rights in the early 14th century.
 Located upon the Vistula, an important transportation route, Warsaw was growing fast in importance and size.
 It was soon surrounded by defensive walls and the first brick houses were erected in the 14th century.
 In the early 17th century, the Warsaw castle became the seat of King Zygmunt III Waza, who just at that time transferred the country’s capital from Kraków to Warsaw.
 It was also at that time that the Old Town was greatly reshaped and connected with the New Town.
 Thus, the city’s development continued outside its defensive walls.

 World War II brought total destruction to the oldest part of the city.
 Other quarters of Poland’s capital also lay in ruins.
 The reconstruction of the city took several years, and the rebuilding of the Royal Castle started only in 1971.